alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

-For the purpose of this article, the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) is the idea that we are living inside a computer simulation, and the Simulators are hypothetical creatures that are running the simulation where we supposedly reside.
+For the purpose of this article, the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) is the idea that we are living inside a computer simulation, and the Simulators are the hypothetical creatures that are running the simulation where we supposedly reside.

 ## A Thermodynamical Argument